OpenShot/openshot-qt/doc/introduction.rst

 Linux®
 ------
 Download the AppImage file from the official OpenShot |Link|_.
 Once downloaded, move the file to the folder where it will reside.
 Right-click the AppImage file, click Properties then mark the file as **Executable**.
 Double-click the AppImage file to launch the application.

 macOS®
 ------
 Download the DMG file from the official OpenShot |Link|_.
-Once downloaded, double- click the DMG file then drag the OpenShot application icon to your **Applications** folder.
-Double-click the icon to launch the applicaion.
+Once downloaded, double-click the DMG file then drag the OpenShot application icon to your **Applications** folder.
+Double-click the icon to launch the application.

 Windows®
 --------
 Download the Windows installer executable from the official OpenShot |Link|_.
 Once downloaded, double-click the EXE file and follow the directions on screen.
 When complete, OpenShot is installed and available in your Start menu.

 .. inline replacements for images
 .. |linux| image:: images/linux-logo.svg
     :height: 20px
 .. |mac| image:: images/mac-logo.svg